HumanCapitalAnalysis/talks/README.md

 ### [Sensitivity analysis](https://github.com/HumanCapitalAnalysis/talks/blob/master/selected-topics/02-sensitivity-analysis/slides.pdf)

 We discuss the basic ideas behind sensitivity analysis of computational models.
 We distinguish between qualitative and quantitative sensitivity analysis and contrast the term ``sensitivity analysis`` to its use in the econometrics literature.
+We use the Ishigami function (Ishigami and Homma (1990)) to illustrate some of the issues we discuss.
+The supporting codes are available [here](https://github.com/HumanCapitalAnalysis/talks/blob/master/selected-topics/02-sensitivity-analysis/python/ishigami.py).

 ### [High performance computing using Python](https://github.com/HumanCapitalAnalysis/talks/blob/master/selected-topics/03-high-performance-python/slides.pdf)